anquanscan/sec-tools/README.md

 [bind-shell-python](https://github.com/j0lt-github/bind-shell-python): This is a basic bind shell script , containting both server and client classes, i will upgrade it with time adding new features and make it look more lethal
 [defatt](https://github.com/aau-network-security/defatt): Defense & Attack
 [cybersec-service-metrics](https://github.com/t3l3machus/cybersec-service-metrics): A spreadsheet designed to automatically generate Key Performance Indicators (charts) for Cyber Security Services based on documented data, powered by formulas (no MACROS).
 Ideal for Team leaders / Managers of small-medium sized organizations.
 [awesome-serverless-security](https://github.com/puresec/awesome-serverless-security): A curated list of awesome serverless security resources such as (e)books, articles, whitepapers, blogs and research papers.
+[webowl](https://github.com/pelaohxc/webowl): A tool for taking screenshots automatically from a URL list file.